kai-gibson/colour-theme/README.md

 # colour-theme
 Modified gruvbox colour theme inspired by the colours of the Australian mountain ranges.
-Think of it as a middle ground between Nord and gruvbox, or as gruvbox without the Fallout New Vegas haze...
+Think of it as a middle ground between Nord and gruvbox, or as gruvbox without the Fallout:
+New Vegas haze...